hydra-synth/hydra/README.md

 o0.src(s0)
 ```

-## Connecting to remote streams
+#### Connecting to remote streams
-Any hydra instance can use other instances/windows as input sources, as long as they are connected to the internet.
-Hydra uses webrtc (real time webstreaming) under the hood to share graphics between instances.
+Any hydra instance can use other instances/windows containing hydra as input sources, as long as they are connected to the internet and not blocked by a firewall.
+Hydra uses webrtc (real time webstreaming) under the hood to share video streams between open windows.
 The included module rtc-patch-bay manages connections between connected windows, and can also be used as a standalone module to convert any website into a source within hydra.
-(See standalone source below for example.)
+(See standalone camera source below for example.)

 To begin, open hydra simultaneously in two separate windows.
 In one of the windows, set a name for the given patch-bay source: